At Dorchester St Birinus we aim for all our children to

 Our children begin their English learning journey in the Early Years.
 We ensure that our Reception children are immersed in a language rich environment.
 An important aspect of communication is allowing our children opportunities to speak and listen.
 We encourage all children to articulate themselves clearly and effectively, drawing on their reading, playing and experiences to help with this.
 From playing in the Early Years to debates and presentations in Year 6, the children are encouraged to find their voices and use language to clearly communicate their needs, thoughts and feelings.

-Our children follow the Letters and Sounds program for phonics (this is currently under review).
+Our children follow Twinkl phonics.
 Children bring home an 'I can' reading book which is linked to the phonics they are working on.
-We use a range of phonic reading books from Songbirds and Bug Club.
+We use a range of phonic reading books from various schemes including Twinkl, Oxford Reading Tree, Songbirds and Bug Club.
 They can try to read this independently.
-We also have a range of PM reading books and Oxford Reading Tree as children become more proficient readers.
+We also have a range of PM reading books and other diverse books that children will bring home as they become more proficient readers.

 Children will also bring home a 'we can' book which is a reading for pleasure book chosen by the children to be shared at home.